Health in the Americas 2022

 Communicable diseases

 In the last 10 years, Suriname has achieved important goals toward malaria elimination, with the possibility of eradicating it by 2025.
 It is expected that the country will continue to take action to control tuberculosis and human immunodeficiency virus (HIV).
+In 2022, there were 20 new cases of tuberculosis per 100 000 population in Suriname.
+In 2019, the overall tuberculosis mortality rate (age-adjusted and per 100 000 population) was 2.9 (0.6 in women and 5.5 in men).

-In 2021, the estimated human immunodeficiency virus (HIV) infection incidence rate (new diagnoses) was 90.1 per 100 000 population.
+In 2022, the estimated human immunodeficiency virus (HIV) infection incidence rate (new diagnoses) was 96 per 100 000 population.
 The age-adjusted mortality rate for HIV was 23.5 per 100 000 population in 2019.
 It should be noted that during the 2000-2019 period this indicator decreased by 43.6%.
+There were no cases of human rabies in the country in 2022.

 Noncommunicable diseases and risk factors